turingschool/career-development-curriculum-site/module_one/mod1_week3.md

 * The turning points that led to your career change
 * What you envision for yourself going forward

+### Next Steps
-2. Practice!
+Practice!
 Make sure to practice your story with others that you trust: your homeroom group, your accountabilibuddy, your mentor, your friends, your family, etc.

 Gather as much feedback as you can:
 * Is it clear why you're entering this career?